trygve-lie/yocto.js/README.md

 		{id: 4, album: 'Money for Soul', artist: 'Baby Woodrose', year: 2003, style 'Psychedelic rock'}
 	]

-A template used to look up objects in the database can look like this:
+A template object used to look up objects in the database can then look like this:

 	{
 		artist: 'The Hellacopters',